SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 How to improve it

-The four primary levers for improving ARPA are pricing optimisation (raising prices or restructuring packaging to capture more value), product-led expansion (building features that drive natural usage growth), focused upmarket positioning (targeting larger accounts with higher willingness to pay), and value-based selling (training sales teams to articulate and price based on customer outcomes rather than feature lists).
+The four primary levers are pricing optimisation (raising prices or restructuring packaging), product-led expansion (features that drive natural usage growth), focused upmarket positioning (targeting larger accounts with higher willingness to pay), and value-based selling (pricing on customer outcomes rather than feature lists).
 The most powerful is often the simplest: many B2B SaaS companies have not raised prices in two or more years and are leaving significant ARPA growth on the table.

 Metric 11: SaaS Quick Ratio